-The Harvey & Bernice Jones Eye Institute is a free-standing, 100,000 square-foot Center of Excellence on the University of Arkansas for Medical Sciences (UAMS) campus.
+The Harvey & Bernice Jones Eye Institute is a free-standing, 100,000 sq. ft.
+Center of Excellence on the University of Arkansas for Medical Sciences (UAMS) campus.
 Founded in 1994 with a dedication to patient care, education and research, the Institute houses the Pat & Willard Walker Eye Research Center, the Jones Eye Institute Outpatient Clinics, and the Leland and Betty Tollett Retinal and Ocular Genetics Center.
 Educational programs include the undergraduate Ophthalmic Medical Technology Program, as well as post-graduate educational programs for College of Medicine students and UAMS ophthalmology residents.

 The primary mission of the Jones Eye Institute is to preserve and improve health and vision of Arkansans through clinical care, education and research.
 Our patients come from throughout Arkansas, from neighboring states and from other countries.
 The faculty is represented by each subspecialty, offering our patients a full spectrum of ophthalmic services.
 We educate the next generation of health care providers through the UAMS Ophthalmology Residency Program, the College of Medicine, and the College of Health Related Programs undergraduate Ophthalmic Medical Technology Program, only one of two bachelorette programs in the country.
 The Pat & Willard Walker Eye Research Center is dedicated to finding new ways to save vision with an emphasis on inflammatory and degenerative diseases of the retina, and The Leland and Betty Tollett Retinal and Ocular Genetics Center represents the newest focus of our research program.